-Beginning January 1, 2023, the ACL represents the estimated current expected credit losses over the remaining contractual life of the loans measured at amortized cost and certain off-balance sheet credit exposures.
+Effective January 1, 2023, the ACL represents the estimated current expected credit losses over the remaining contractual life of the loans measured at amortized cost and certain off-balance sheet credit exposures.
 The ACL takes into consideration relevant information about past events, current conditions, and reasonable and supportable macroeconomic forecasts of future conditions.
 The contractual term excludes expected extensions, renewals, and modifications, unless the extension or renewal options are not unconditionally cancellable.
 The ACL comprises:

-- the allowance for credit losses on loans (ACLL) and - the allowance for unfunded commitments, which is presented on the balance sheet in other liabilities.
+- the allowance for credit losses on loans (ACLL) and - the allowance for credit losses on unfunded commitments, which is presented separately on the Consolidated Statement of Condition.